Chester Bennington: Health and injuries

-Relationship with Chris Cornell
+Friendship with Chris Cornell

 Bennington was a close friend of Chris Cornell.
 They became friends during a tour they shared in the mid-2000s.
-The chemistry between the two had strengthened during the 2007–2008 Projekt Revolution Tour when Bennington joined Cornell on stage to sing Temple of the Dog's "Hunger Strike", and then Cornell joined Linkin Park to sing "Crawling".
-He was also the godfather of Cornell's son Christopher.
+The chemistry between the two strengthened during the 2007–2008 Projekt Revolution Tour when Bennington joined Cornell on stage to sing Temple of the Dog's "Hunger Strike", and then Cornell joined Linkin Park to sing "Crawling".
+Bennington was also the godfather of Cornell's son Christopher.

-Bennington had commented on Cornell's death on Instagram, stating that he could not imagine a world without Cornell in it.
-Shinoda noted that Bennington was very emotional when the band performed "One More Light" in Cornell's honor on Jimmy Kimmel Live!, and Bennington could not finish singing the song during rehearsal because he started getting choked up.
-The band was due to record a live performance of their single "Heavy" on the show, but Bennington decided instead to play "One More Light" after hearing the news about Cornell's death, since the song is about the loss of a friend.
+Cornell died by suicide on May 18, 2017.
+Bennington wrote an open letter to Cornell on Instagram, stating that he could not imagine a world without Cornell in it.
+Shinoda noted that Bennington was very emotional when the band performed "One More Light" in Cornell's honor on Jimmy Kimmel Live!, and Bennington could not finish singing the song during rehearsal due to this.
+The band was due to record a live performance of their single "Heavy" on the show, but Bennington decided instead to play "One More Light" after hearing the news about Cornell's death.

-On May 26, 2017, a week after his Kimmel performance, Bennington sang Leonard Cohen's song "Hallelujah" at Cornell's funeral in Los Angeles.
+On May 26, 2017, a week after his Kimmel performance, Bennington sang Leonard Cohen's song "Hallelujah" at Cornell's funeral in Los Angeles with Brad Delson on guitar.

 Death

-Bennington died on July 20, 2017 at his home in Palos Verdes Estates, California.
-The coroner ruled that he had died by suicide by hanging.
+On July 20, 2017, at the age of 41, Bennington was found dead at his home in Palos Verdes Estates, California.
+Authorities ruled his death as suicide by hanging.
+No suicide note was left and toxicology reports only found a trace amount of alcohol in his system.

-Bennington's death occurred on what would have been Chris Cornell's 53rd birthday.
-Cornell's death was also ruled as suicide two months earlier.
-After Bennington's death, Linkin Park canceled the rest of their One More Light Tour and refunded tickets.

-Bennington's funeral was held on July 29 at South Coast Botanic Garden in Palos Verdes, California.
+After Bennington's death, Linkin Park canceled the rest of their One More Light World Tour and refunded tickets.
+Bennington's funeral was held on July 29 at South Coast Botanic Garden in Palos Verdes.
 In addition to his family members and close friends, many musicians who toured or played with Linkin Park also attended.
 The service also included a full stage for musical tributes.